 What is white country gravy made of?

-White country gravy is made of butter, a flour roux thinned with milk, and salt and black pepper.
-Some white gravy also has bacon fat - or meat drippings - to add more flavor.
+White country gravy is made of butter, a flour roux thinned with milk, salt, and black pepper.
+Some recipes also include bacon fat or meat drippings to add more flavor.

 What is the difference between gravy and country gravy?